netscaler/netscaler-k8s-ingress-controller/docs/crds/auth.md

 Authentication and authorization policies are used to enforce access restrictions to the resources hosted by an application or API server.
 While you can verify the identity using the authentication policies, authorization policies are used to verify whether a specified request has the necessary permissions to access a resource.

-Citrix provides a Kubernetes [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs) called the **Auth CRD** that you can use with the Citrix ingress controller to define authentication policies on the ingress Citrix ADC.
+Citrix provides a Kubernetes [CustomResourceDefinition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRD) called the **Auth CRD** that you can use with the Citrix ingress controller to define authentication policies on the ingress Citrix ADC.

 ## Auth CRD definition